copyright Alex Ross

 Avengers Disassembled by Brian Michael Bendis and David Finch – The proverbial crap hits the fan in this, the beginning of Brian Michael Bendis’ run on Avengers.
 A recently deceased Avenger returns…as a zombie!
 She-Hulk goes nuts, Ant-Man dies, and an Avenger is responsible for all of it!
 This is a great jumping-on point for current Avengers readers.
 Start here and follow Bendis all the way to the present if you want to get to know the current Avengers roster.

 New Avengers: Breakout! by Brian Michael Bendis – In the wake of the systematic destruction of the original Avengers, just what sort of threat to the world could persuade Captain America to assemble an all-new team?
 Try a breakout at The Raft, a prison where all of Marvel’s most dangerous super-villains and ne’er-do-wells reside.
 Check out the new lineup here: Cap, Iron Man, Spider-Man and Wolverine!
 Fate has brought them together, and now Captain America wants to make it permanent!
 Who will take his hand and join the new Avengers?
 And will they be strong enough to fight the mysterious forces at play around them?

-Filed under: Books and Reading, CLP - Main, CLP programs, Teen Summer Reading | Tagged: aliens, baseball, Denise, dragons, graphic novels, Out of the Gutter, pinocchio, robots, Summer REading, vampires | 1 Comment »
+Filed under: Books and Reading, Teen Interest | Tagged: avengers, graphic novels, marvel, Marvel Comics, superheroes | 1 Comment »